 The Nevada Diabetes Association

-The Mission of the Nevada Diabetes Association and California Diabetes Association is to improve the lives of children and adults affected by diabetes through prevention, education and service.
+The Mission of the Nevada Diabetes Association and the California Diabetes Association is to have a program or service for anyone affected by diabetes in our community.

 Until there is a cure, we are here to help!

 The Nevada Diabetes Association is a 501(c)(3) non-profit organization incorporated in April 1997.
 The organization was formed from the merger of the Diabetes Educational Center founded in 1980, and the Nevada Children’s Diabetes Association to meet a broad spectrum of needs for diabetes services in Nevada and neighboring California communities.

 In 1998, the NDA supported one camp program for children with diabetes, ages 8 to 12, in Lake Tahoe.
 We now have two week- long resident camps, a weekend family camp, a weekend teen camp, a family support, and free family education programs.
 The programs help teach children how to cope with living with diabetes, educates them to become self-sufficient in managing their condition, and instills confidence in their self-management.
 These programs also help families learn important skills, which in turn, successfully helps their child.
 It also relieves many concerns parents have about raising a child with a chronic and potentially life-threatening condition.

 In 1999, the NDA held its first full day diabetes continuing education (CE) program.
 Continuing Medical Education programs were discontinued in 2008.